Jian Yang, PhD, Program Director

 - Minimum GPA of 3.00 calculated from transcripts of all post-secondary educational institutions attended in the last 90 quarter/60 semester credits of the bachelor’s degree, including transfer credit earned during this time, and any post-baccalaureate course work.
 Applicants with less than a 3.00 GPA may apply but are required to submit official GRE or MAT scores by the application deadline.
 Scores must be from tests taken within the last five years to be considered official.

 - English proficiency test for any applicant for whom English is not the native language.
-Minimum TOEFL score of 580 paper-based score or 92 web-based are required.
-Equivalent MELAB, PTE and IELTS scores also accepted.
+TOEFL score of 580 paper-based score (92 internet-based or 237 computer-based) or higher required.
+Equivalent MELAB and IELTS scores also accepted.
 See policy 2008-01 in Admission Policies for details.
 Admission through Culture and Language Bridge program is not an option.

 - Two recommendations from recent employers/supervisors/professors using the College of Education form

 Program and Graduation Requirements

 - A maximum of 20 quarter credits at the 400 or 900 level may be applied to the master’s program.

 - A cumulative GPA of 3.00 must be maintained to remain in the program and to graduate from the program.

 - Satisfactory completion of a three credit hour internship.
 The internship is selected cooperatively by the student and major advisor, and is designed to provide a practical learning experience in an appropriate setting.